nuagenetworks/nuage-metroae/Documentation/VSD_ROLLBACK_RESTORE.md

 `metroae install vsds postdeploy`

-At this point, your original VSD configureation should be restored and up and running.
+At this point, your original VSD configuration should be restored and up and running.

 ## Questions, Feedback, and Contributing
 Get support via the [forums](https://devops.nuagenetworks.net/forums/) on the [MetroAE site](https://devops.nuagenetworks.net/).